Animal Care FAQs

 What if I want to export animals to another institution?

-The Export Request Form would be submitted as outlined on the form; the DAR Staff would then proceed with processing the request.
+The Export Request Form would be submitted as outlined on the form; the ACP Staff would then proceed with processing the request.

 What if I want to transfer animals from one protocol to another?

 Please complete a transfer request, using the ACP-LAB (DAR) BIO Instructions.
-The DAR staff will assist with the transfer of the animals, once approval has been given.
-Anticipate a 24-hour turnaround time for approval of these requests.
+The ACP staff will assist with the transfer of the animals, once approval has been given.
+Anticipate one full business day for interfacility transfer request approvals.
+Business hours are Mon-Fri, 8am - 4pm.

-What if I want to transfer animals from one DAR animal facility to another, even if they remain on the same protocol?
+What if I want to transfer animals from one ACP animal facility to another, even if they remain on the same protocol?

 What are the per diem rates?